-Review all of your notes for the central ideas and goals of the Futurists and the best vocabulary words and terms that express these ideas.
+Review all of your notes for the central ideas and goals of the Futurists and the keep track of the best vocabulary words and terms that express these ideas.

 This is a chance to have a little fun.
 If you want to include images or hand-draw the ad, that is great.
+If you only want text, that’s fine.
 Think about how every word and every image should express the ideas of the group in coherent visual form and feature the visual characteristics seen in the artworks of the Futurists.

 We will review these Job Postings or Help Wanted ads in our next class to discuss how and what makes each of them successful in terms of conveying the major goals and ideas associated with the Futurists to the reader.